nielskee/draft-articles/TechnicalHiringPart2.md

 There are many benefits.
 For one thing, you can set a challenge that's a better fit for the core skillset of the role you're recruiting for.
-A small web exercise for web developers.
-A single-page mobile application for iOS or Android developers.
+A small website for web developers.
+A simple library with tests for a C++ developer.
+A single-screen mobile application for iOS or Android developers.
 A RESTful service for back-end Java developers.

 You can communicate with candidates.
 While they're doing this too.